Symmetric Bowling Balls

 When you set out to buy a new ball, pay attention to the following:

 The coverstock is always the first consideration in choosing a new bowling ball.
 The coverstock is a chief factor in developing the length potential rating in a given bowling ball and how to match with the lane oil condition you encounter.

 The length potential rating determines ball skid length and how a given bowling ball will react in the mid-lane

 The hook potential rating which is also primarily based on the core design (as is length potential) will guide you in how aggressively the ball will react on the back end of the lane.

 Coverstock aggressiveness, length potential, and hook potential are your key factors when choosing a new ball.
 This is why manufacturers are precisely matching given coverstocks to specific core designs so the effect produces the overall ball motion planned in the R&D phase by leading equipment manufacturers.

-Here are four examples of symmetric bowling balls readily available at bowlingball.com:
+You can view some examples of symmetric bowling balls readily available at bowlingball.com here. bowlingball.com

-bowlingball.com has become the No. 1 "e-tailer" of choice for bowling equipment by the consumers of America.
+has become the No. 1 "e-tailer" of choice for bowling equipment by the consumers of America.
 If you are ready to make a purchase, simply follow the easy online order instructions.
-Thanks for visiting bowlingball.com.
+Thanks for visiting bowlingball.com